MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Documentum
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from OpenText Documentum and intelligently searching it with Microsoft Graph.
-It robustly indexes repositories, folders and files together with their meta data and properties from Documentum in near real time.
+It robustly indexes repositories, folders, and files together with their meta data and properties from Documentum in near real time.
 The connector fully supports OpenText Documentum’s built-in user and group management.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-documentum-connector)

 ### Documentum DQL
 _Publisher: Accenture_

-The Aspire Documentum DQL connector will crawl content from Documentum.
+The Aspire Documentum DQL connector crawls content from Documentum.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Documentum+DQL+Connector)

 ### Documentum
 _Publisher: Accenture_

-The Documentum Connector will crawl content from any Documentum content repository.
+The Documentum Connector crawls content from any Documentum content repository.
 DQL is a query language that allows you to perform complex queries involving specialized searching capabilities for document and content management.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Documentum+Connector)